Aaron-Bopp/TIM/Clean electricity solves a lot of problems.md

 #### [[Clean electricity solves a lot of problems]]

-Not only is [[clean electricity]] key in replacing the electricity we currently get from burning [[fossil fuels]] it will need to become replace those fuels everywhere there being used--from electric cars, to nuclear powered container ships, to producing steal and plastic.
+Not only is [[clean electricity]] key in replacing the electricity we currently get from burning [[fossil fuels]] it will need to become replace those fuels everywhere there being used--from electric cars, to nuclear powered container ships, to producing steel and plastic.

 - includes:: [[Clean electricity could make plastics a carbon sink]]
 - part of:: [[Solving climate change requires changing the world for the better]]